scoskey/m0037/notes.md

 $$\begin{array}{ccc}\alpha&\beta&(\alpha\wedge\beta)\\\hline T&T&T\\T&F&F\\F&T&F\\F&F&F\end{array}$$

-The boolean connective $\rightarrow$ always sparks a little bit of discussion.
+The boolean conditional connective $\rightarrow$ always sparks a little bit of discussion.

 $$\begin{array}{ccc}\alpha&\beta&(\alpha\rightarrow\beta)\\\hline T&T&T\\T&F&F\\F&T&T\\F&F&T\end{array}$$

 This truth table attempts to capture the logic of "P implies Q", but it doesn't capture the causation we normally understand from natural language.
 It is sometimes called the *material conditional*.
-We can describe $\alpha\rightarrow\beta$ as a promise: if you know $\alpha$ is true then it promises $\beta$ is also true.
+We can think of $\alpha\rightarrow\beta$ as a promise: if you know $\alpha$ is true then it promises $\beta$ is also true.
 Thus if $\alpha$ is not true, then no promise is made, and so the conditional is "vacuously true".
-We will see later that this definition is the most useful way to study deductions in mathematics.
+We will see soon that this definition is the most useful way to study deductions in mathematics.

 We invite the reader to fill in truth tables for the rest of the boolean connectives.

 While these truth tables are certainly familiar, we still need to describe how they are used.
 We will say the set of *truth values* is $\set{T,F}$.

-**Definition** A *truth assignment* is a function $v$ from the set of propositional symbols to the set of truth values.
+**Definition** A *truth assignment* or *valuation* is a function $v$ from the set of propositional symbols to the set of truth values.
 That is, $v\colon\set{P_1,P_2,\ldots}\to\set{T,F}$.

 In other words, a truth assignment $v$ says whether each propositional symbol is true or false.
-Since the propositional symbols are the simplest well-formed formulas, intuitively we should be able to use $v$ together with the truth tables for the boolean connectives to determine whether $v$ says any well-formed formula $\alpha$ is true or false.
+Since the propositional symbols are the simplest well-formed formulas, intuitively we should be able to use $v$ together with the truth tables of the boolean connectives to determine whether $v$ says any well-formed formula $\alpha$ is true or false.
 The following definition makes this idea formal.

 **Definition** Let $v$ be a truth assignment and $\alpha$ be a well-formed formula.
-We define $v\models\alpha$, read aloud "$v$ satisfies $\alpha$", using the following base case and recursive rules:
+We define $v\models\alpha$, said aloud "$v$ satisfies $\alpha$", using the following base case and recursive rules:

 * If $\alpha=P$ and $v(P)=T$, let $v\models\alpha$.
 If $v(P)=F$ let $v\not\models\alpha$.
 * If $\alpha=\neg\beta$ and $v\models\beta$ then let $v\not\models\alpha$.
 If $v\not\models\beta$ then let $v\models\alpha$.
 * If $\alpha=\beta\wedge\gamma$ and $v\models\beta$ and $v\models\gamma$ then let $v\models\alpha$; otherwise let $v\not\models\alpha$.
-* We invite the reader to add an additional recursive rule for each boolean connective using truth tables described above.
+* We invite the reader to add an additional recursive rule for each boolean connective using your truth tables as guides.

 For the record, we state that the above definition is *well-defined*, meaning that for any $v$ and $\alpha$ it follows from these rules that either $v\models\alpha$ or $v\not\models\alpha$, and not both.
 While this assertion may seem intuitively true or unnecessary, it should be proved, and we will postpone the proof until the next part.